DataBiosphere/toil/README.md

 * _Why am I getting the error "ImportError: No module named etree.ElementTree"?_

     The version of python in your path is less than 2.5.
-When toil spawns a new batchjob it will use the python found in your PATH.
+When toil spawns a new job it will use the python found in your PATH.
 Make sure that the first python in your PATH points to a python version greater than or equal to 2.5 but less than 3.0